 Student Profile--J.P.
 Stovall

-J.P. returned to the Flagship Program this year after studying in Beijing with a Critical Language Scholarship.
-His majors are International Affairs, Spanish, and Asian Religions & Cultures.
-J.P. says the Flagship is a means by which he can broaden his knowledge of the world and its people which he feels will serve him greatly in a government career, specifically in Foreign Services within the U.S. Department of State or other governmental departments dealing with foreign interest.
+Stovall, an International Affairs, Spanish, and Asian Religions & Cultures triple major with a minor in Latin American Studies, begins his Capstone Year at Nanjing in August 2013.
+A two-time winner of the U.S. Department of State Critical Language Scholarship for summer intensive language study in China, Stovall has been awarded a David L. Boren Scholarship for his Capstone Year in China.
+Stovall says the Flagship is a means by which he can broaden his knowledge of the world and its people which he feels will serve him greatly in a government career, specifically in Foreign Services within the U.S. Department of State or other governmental departments dealing with foreign interest.

 As a student in the Flagship program, you learn, study, or use Chinese daily.
 What motivates you to participate in an intensive program such as this one?